reekoooooooo/reverse-shelling/README.md

 🔐 Project Title:
 “Reverse Shell Simulation and Malware Analysis (Educational)”

-📄 Project Summary (1–2 Paragraphs):
-Explain the context like this:

 Built and analyzed a simulated reverse shell using Python to better understand how remote access malware operates in real-world environments.
 The project was executed in a fully isolated virtual lab using Kali Linux, where I: